Intra-Cluster Mixup: An Effective Data Augmentation Technique for Complementary-Label Learning: Experiments

 \paragraph{Baseline Methods.} Our framework can be applied with different methods, we choose SCL-EXP, SCL-NL~\citep{yuting-scl-nl}, FWD-INT~\citep{CLL_Bias_2018}, DM~\citep{pmlr-v139-gao21d} as our cooperators to validate the efficacy of our approach.

 \paragraph{Implementation Details.} For a fair comparison, we choose RestNet18~\citep{He2015} as our backbone.
-We train the model with a batch size 512 for 300 epochs and an initial learning rate of $10^{-4}$, weight decay $10^{-4}$, and optimizer Adam.
+We train the model with a batch size 512 for 300 epochs and an initial learning rate of $10^{-4}$, weight decay $10^{-4}$, and optimizer Adam~\citep{ye2024libcll}.
+In the long-tailed imbalance setting~\citep{CITEYC2019, CITEKC2019}, the difficulty of a dataset is commonly characterized by the \emph{class imbalance ratio}, defined as $\rho = \frac{\max_i n_i}{\min_i n_i},$ where \(n_i\) denotes the number of samples in class \(i\).
+A dataset is said to exhibit \emph{long-tailed imbalance} with ratio \(\rho\) when the class sizes follow an exponentially decreasing sequence whose common ratio is \(\rho^{1/(K-1)}\) across the \(K\) classes.
+This construction ensures that the ratio between the largest (head) class and the smallest (tail) class is exactly~\(\rho\).
 All the experiments were run with Tesla V100-SXM2, 32GB memories.
 The hyper-parameters can be appropriately tuned via the validation process.
 For each subtask, we run the experiments three times.
 Other implemented details, including hyper-parameter selection through validation process such as $\alpha$, K cluster, can be found in our supplementary materials Appendix~\ref{sec:add_ablation_study}.
 We experiment our proposed method across a wide spectrum of both balanced and imbalanced CLL settings.
 For imbalanced CLL, we follow~\citep{CITEKC2019} to generate a long-tailed distribution dataset with different imbalance ratios on ordinary datasets.
 Details of the different imbalanced setups can be found in the Appendix~\ref{sec:B_Appendix}.